Music

 Students explore contrasting music from a range of contexts, for example classical, pop, film and traditional Irish music.
 This deepens their appreciation of the diverse heritage of music.
 It also promotes their personal, social, intellectual and cultural development.

 Through the performance element of the course, students develop the skills they need to communicate effectively as musicians.
 This increases their self-confidence and enhances their presentation, communication and evaluation skills.
-The opportunity to write their own music lets them be creative.
+The opportunity to write their own music allows them to be creative.

 Assessment structure